| The

 This includes key features like the Sossusvlei, Sesriem Canyon,

 Sandwich Harbour, the Naukluft mountains and the Kuiseb Canyon.
+In the north - east of the

 country, in the Caprivi, we